ResearchTrio/AWS-Rekognition-Python/README.md

 ***
 # AWS Services Used
+* AWS Rekognition - For advance scence detection in a video
 * AWS Kinesis - For uploading video analytics data of edge to AWS cloud.
 * AWS DynamoDB - For storing video analytics data in Cloud.
 * AWS S3- For storing videos and frames (images) of edge at Cloud.